nplan/HomeButtons/docs/setup.md

 You will need:

-- One 18650 battery cell (not included)
+- One 18650 Li-Ion battery cell (not included)
 - A flat headed screwdriver
 - 2x mounting screws with anchors suitable for your walls ***or*** double sided tape (must stick to plastic well)
 - A Wi-Fi network